ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 but whether the Connection makes use of those endpoints will depend on the underlying transport protocol.

-Similarly, the `RemoveRemote()` action can be used to tell a connection to stop using one or more Remote Endpoints:
+Similarly, the `RemoveRemote()` action can be used to tell a Connection to stop using one or more Remote Endpoints:

 ~~~